suneelpatel/Deep-Learning-with-TensorFlow/README.md

 * The new values of input neurons show the rating the user would give yet unseen movies

 # 15. Autoencoders
+### What are Autoencoders?
+An autoencoder neural network is an Unsupervised Machine learning algorithm that applies backpropagation, setting the target values to be equal to the inputs.
+Autoencoders are used to reduce the size of our inputs into a smaller representation.
+If anyone needs the original data, they can reconstruct it from the compressed data.

 # 16. KERAS